A Tidal Disruption Event from an Intermediate-mass Black Hole Revealed by Comprehensive Multi-wavelength Observations: Methods

 The Australian Square Kilometre Array Pathfinder (ASKAP; \cite{Hotan+2021}) is a precursor telescope of the Square Kilometre Array (SKA), designed to observe mid-frequency radio waves with high survey speed.
 ASKAP is currently conducting several survey science projects aimed at investigating the structure and evolution of the Universe.
 AT 2018cqh lies within the fields covered by several ASKAP surveys, including the Rapid ASKAP Continuum Survey (RACS; \cite{McConnell+2020}), the Variables and Slow Transients Survey (VAST; \cite{Murphy+2021}), the Evolutionary Map of the Universe Pilot Survey (EMU; \cite{Norris+2021}), and the First Large Absorption Survey in H\textsc{i} (FLASH; \cite{Allison+2022}).
 Image data and source catalogs are sourced from the CSIRO ASKAP Science Data Archive (CASDA).
 The radio detection for AT 2018cqh was made using the Selavy sourcefinder, which identifies sources in an image and fits components to them.

 The Very Large Array Sky Survey (VLASS; \cite{Lacy+2020}) is a synoptic, all-sky radio sky survey conducted using the Karl G. Jansky Very Large Array (VLA).
 The survey covers the entire sky visible to the VLA, specifically the region with a declination of $>-40^{\circ}$, which amounts to 33,885 square degrees.
 VLASS is designed to observe the sky in three distinct epochs, enabling the detection of variable and transient radio sources over time.
 AT 2018cqh has been observed across three VLASS epochs: VLASS 1.1 (2019), VLASS 2.1 (2021), and VLASS 3.1 (2023).
-For this study, we utilized the preliminary ``QuickLook'' images released on the NRAO website and employed the \texttt{IMFIT} task in CASA to extract relevant measurements.
+For this study, we utilized the released VLASS Quick Look images and employed the \texttt{IMFIT} task in the Common Astronomy Software Applications (CASA) package \cite{CASA+2022} to extract relevant measurements.